Beautiful glacial mountains, pristine turquoise lakes, serene scenery everywhere you look.

 To be entirely honest with my experiences in four different hotels in Banff, accommodations in Banff are expensive and are really not that good.

 Be prepared to pay the price of a four-star hotel and be delivered with the quality of two stars!

-I never stayed in the fancy five-star hotels and resorts in Banff to say if, in that case, they are worth the money.
-But keep in mind that you are inside a National Park, so accommodations are limited.
+I never stayed in the fancy five-star hotels and resorts in Banff to say if they offer enough value to justify the high price.

 For camping, the booking opens in January and usually, in a matter of hours, it is booked for the entire year!